Electric Corner Fireplace: What You Need to Know

 There are just a couple of disadvantages to these electric fireplaces:

 - The primary disadvantage versus most space heaters is merely the cost.
 While they are rather affordable, they will generally cost several times more than a basic ceramic or infrared heater, thanks to the decorative firebox and mantle.
+Generally speaking, the cost of these can vary between $300-$700.

 - The units tend to emit noise.
 Not more than a space heater, but certainly they don't sound like a fireplace with an actual fire in it.